Ubuntu Server Hardening Checklist for Production Use

 PermitEmptyPasswords no

-MaxAuthTries 3 means that three failed authentication attempts disconnect the session.
-This prevents the brute-force approach of running through thousands of password combinations in one session.
-Setting it to 3 allows for a mistyped passphrase without locking you out, while stopping automated tools that try hundreds of combinations.
-The other settings disable features that are rarely needed on a server and represent unnecessary attack surface — agent forwarding and TCP forwarding in particular have been used in post-compromise lateral movement.
+MaxAuthTries 3 means three failed authentication attempts disconnect the session.
+This stops automated tools that try hundreds of password combinations in one session.
+Setting it to 3 allows for a mistyped passphrase without locking you out, while stopping bots that hammer the login form.
+The other settings disable features rarely needed on a server that represent unnecessary attack surface.
+Agent forwarding and TCP forwarding in particular have been used in post-compromise lateral movement.

-Apply the changes by restarting the SSH daemon.
-The restart drops existing connections so new configuration takes effect — your current session is not affected because you already authenticated before the restart.
+Restart the SSH daemon to apply the changes.
+The restart drops existing connections so new configuration takes effect.
+Your current session is not affected because you authenticated before the restart.

 sudo systemctl restart sshd